 Eurovision Song Contest 1985

-The contest was hosted by former participant Lill Lindfors who shocked the audience with an act in which it seemed that her skirt was torn off.
-This was of course well-rehearsed, and remains one of the most-remembered highlighs in the history of the Eurovision Song Contest.
-She also congratulated the Norwegian team by saying: "I'm so pleased you won.
-Norway so often loses.".
+- The contest was hosted by former participant Lill Lindfors who shocked the audience when her skirt appeared to be ripped off before the voting started.
+The routine was well-rehearsed, and remains one of the most-remembered highlights in the history of the Eurovision Song Contest.

 - Lys Assia, the first ever winner of the Eurovision Song Contest was in the audience in Gothenburg.